knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 ##

-Here are some really important things that the years have taught me &mdash;
+Here are some really important things that the past few years have taught me &mdash;

 **Knowledge has a compounding nature**.
 Every topic you learn is built on top of the previous topic.